roigpaum/MS_Rtool/calc_LOD_LOQ/README.md

 Getting started
 ----------------
-1. Download the R script.
+1. Download the R script and save it on an empty folder (your work directory).
-2. Set parameter in the R script.
+3. Set parameter in the R script.
-3. Check Input file: should be a csv file with no special character (e.g., - % ? ! /).
+4. Check Input file: should be a csv file with no special character (e.g., - % ? ! /).
-4. Check gaven exemple of input and output ... be sure to have similar structure (header, column) file.
+5. Check gaven exemple of input and output ... be sure to have similar structure (header, column) file.

 Citing
 -------